dolbeysystems/fusion-cac-web-docs/content/cdi-user-guide/chart-reviews/_index.md

 ## Initial Review

-An initial review is a case that has never been reviewed by a CDI user in Fusion CAC/CDI.
+An initial review is a case that has never been reviewed by a CDI user in Fusion CAC.
 A CDI review for inpatient charts must have a working DRG associated to be considered "reviewed".
 If there is no DRG then the patient is considered new.

 When a CDI Specialist (CDS) creates a [Baseline DRG](https://dolbeysystems.github.io/fusion-cac-web-docs/cdi-user-guide/baseline-drg/) (the first Working DRG), edits the account (further causing the Working DRG to be cleared), and then saves the account without computing a new Working DRG, the creation of the Baseline DRG also counts as an initial review.